Fruits (FRTS) Price Reaches $0.0000 on Top Exchanges

 Fruits Coin Profile

-Fruits was first traded on March 3rd, 2018.
+Fruits’ genesis date was March 3rd, 2018.
 Fruits’ total supply is 40,000,000,000 coins and its circulating supply is 21,066,845,547 coins.
+The Reddit community for Fruits is https://reddit.com/r/Fruits_FRTS_Official.
 Fruits’ official Twitter account is @frts_blockchain and its Facebook page is accessible here.
-The official website for Fruits is fruitsblockchain.com.
-Fruits’ official message board is medium.com/@fruitsblockchain.
-The Reddit community for Fruits is https://reddit.com/r/Fruits_FRTS_Official.
+The official message board for Fruits is medium.com/@fruitsblockchain.
+Fruits’ official website is fruitsblockchain.com.

 Buying and Selling Fruits

-It is usually not presently possible to purchase alternative cryptocurrencies such as Fruits directly using U.S. dollars.
-Investors seeking to trade Fruits should first purchase Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as GDAX, Changelly or Coinbase.
-Investors can then use their newly-acquired Ethereum or Bitcoin to purchase Fruits using one of the aforementioned exchanges.
+It is usually not presently possible to buy alternative cryptocurrencies such as Fruits directly using U.S. dollars.
+Investors seeking to trade Fruits should first buy Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as GDAX, Changelly or Coinbase.
+Investors can then use their newly-acquired Ethereum or Bitcoin to buy Fruits using one of the exchanges listed above.

 Receive News & Updates for Fruits Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Fruits and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.